 7. Host a community-wide fundraising event

 Get your local community involved by organizing a fundraising event to help raise money for mental health.
-The event itself will help spread awareness.
-You can even make it an educational event with games.
+You can the event educational by designing games that inform those attending about different mental health conditions and how to be a better friend to someone who may be struggling.
 Make sure you promote your event on channels like social media to get the word out.

-Help address the stigma head-on by promoting education and minimizing misconceptions about mental health.
+Help address the stigma around mental health head-on by promoting education and minimizing misconceptions about mental health.
 Start making an impact today.